 Medical professionals on temporary contracts

 Applying for a mortgage if you’re on a temporary contract has a lot to do with the timing of your application.
 For instance, if you have more then one month remaining on your contract, you’re more likely to be approved.
 If you’ve got less than one month remaining, then lenders may deem you to be high risk.

 Any future contracts you’ve already secured can strengthen your application quite considerably.
 This is because lenders are able to see that you’ve secured a future contract or renewed your existing contract, which means little or no breaks in your income.

 Lenders need to be confident that you’re able to repay a mortgage.
 Temporary contracts can sway some lenders into declining you due to either a lack of work or large gaps between each contract.
 Nonetheless, there are lenders suited to mortgages for doctors on temporary contracts.

 Specialists in mortgages for medical professionals

 Not every broker has experience in dealing with mortgages for medical professionals.
-Our advisors have ample experience in this field and have access to the whole mortgage market.
-This means that our specialists can find the most suitable lender while providing you with the best possible deal that you’re eligible for.
+Our advisors have ample experience in this field and have access to the entire mortgage market.
+This means that our specialists can find you the most suitable lender while providing you with the best possible deal that you’re eligible for.

 We understand the medical professional is far from straightforward.
-With so much flexibility surrounding the way doctors are able to work, it can be a difficult trying to showcase your income to lenders.
+With so much flexibility surrounding the way doctors are able to work, it can be difficult trying to showcase your income to lenders.
 We’re able to do this as it’s something we do on a daily basis.